Palfore/OSRSmath/README.md

 1. Download the github source code, unzip it, and place it anywhere.
 2. Open a terminal in that directory (which contains setup.py).
-3. Make sure pip is Run `pip3 install -e .`
+3. Make sure pip is Run `pip3 install -r requirements.txt -e .`

 ### GUI Development:
 These are instructions for creating & modifying the graphical interface in the apps: